How do students request accommodations?

 - You have received an email copy of a student’s Letter of Accommodation (LOA) from Disability Resources and you might be wondering what to do next.
 The simple answer is you do nothing until you receive a follow-up contact from the student or Disability Resources.
 The LOA is a basic notification informing you of the student’s accommodations.
 This also gives you the opportunity to share any questions or concerns about the accommodations.

 - The most common follow-up contact will be from the student.
-We encourage them to meet with instructors during office hours to discuss their accommodations and complete forms.
+We encourage them to meet with instructors during office hours to discuss their accommodations.
 Sometimes you will receive an LOA from a student and they never do the follow-up contact.
 This could happen for several reasons but it is the student’s responsibility to complete the next steps after the LOA.

 - You are not required to contact the student about their LOA or accommodations; we understand you may want to, but please do this over email or in a private setting due to confidentiality.
 Sometimes you will also receive follow-up contact from Disability Resources and this will have specific information regarding accommodations that require more follow up.